Emmotes/ic_spoilers/docs/melf.md

     "id": 2705,
     "flavour_text": "",
     "description": {
         "desc": "Melf takes note of the most represented alignment on the Lawful/Chaotic axis among the other Champions in the formation (ie. Lawful, Neutral, or Chaotic).
 His Custom Support Spell is increased by $(amount)% for each Champion with that alignment in the formation.
 In the event of a tie, Champions with all of the tied alignments are counted.
-Melf also gains the most represented alignment(s)."
+Melf also gains the most represented alignment(s).", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$melf_amorphous_alignment_stacks"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {